pfalcon/pycopy/docs/unix/quickref.rst

     Increases the verbosity level.
 This option can be given multiple times.
-    This option only has an effect if ``MICROPY_DEBUG_PRINTERS`` was enabled when MicroPython itself was compiled.
+    This option only has an effect if ``MICROPY_DEBUG_PRINTERS`` was enabled when Pycopy itself was compiled.

 .. option:: -X <option>